-Exactly how kids will “return to class” in September remains to be seen, but it’s clear that distance learning, in some form, is here to stay—at least for a while.
+The majority of Canadian students (and their families!) have had to contend with distance learning during the past 18 months.
+And while most municipalities have kids back in the classroom at this point, distance learning, in some form, is here to stay.
 We asked Garth Nichols, vice principal, strategic innovation and design at Havergal College, for his best advice for students learning and working from home.

 Do desk work at a desk